jadecobra/python_tdd_exercises/source/AssertionError.rst

   .. code-block:: python

+    def test_assertion_errors_with_none(self):
+        assert False is not None
+        self.assertIsNotNone(False)

+        assert True is not None
+        self.assertIsNotNone(True)

         assert None is not None

   and the terminal displays a failure